I am shedding my own old skin, leaving trails, gaping holes for the light to shine in.

 (It’s not over.)

 Beneath lonesome skies, I stand.
-Icy waves grope on.
+Icy waves churn on.
 Receding waters burn blood red under dark suns.

 Beneath a longest moon.